EFAP Section 3

 1. The selection process is conducted at the EFAP Biennial Meeting.
 Only Food Pantries who will be entering into an Agreement with the Lead Agency are allowed to vote.
 Food Bank(s) are not allowed to vote.

 2. The Lead Agency (which might also serve as a Food Bank) may vote on everything other than who should be the Lead Agency.
-If the Lead Agency is also a Food Pantry, then they are permitted one vote to determine Lead Agency.
+If the Lead Agency is also a voting Food Pantry, then they are permitted one vote to determine Lead Agency.

 5. Food Pantry Selection.